 Football/soccer game at main stadium with transportation – under $50

 I’m normally the last guy to ask about shopping anywhere, but I had some local currency left at the end and went flip-flops shopping.
 This is the land of Havianas, so the selection is great and prices seemed good to me.

 Rio is also possibly the best place in the world to buy a bikini.
 That’s what I heard anyway, though I can’t comment on the competitiveness of the prices.
 Going by how much the Brazilians buy when they go abroad though—coming to Miami and Orlando with empty suitcases to fill—I’m guessing the regular clothing prices are not anything to get excited about.
 If you want to check out the options, there are a couple malls not far from the beaches.

 There are plenty of tourist souvenirs to buy, though most of them are pretty junky unless you’re really into soccer.

+That’s my rundown on travel prices in Rio de Janeiro.
 Have you been to Rio lately?
 What kind of bargains did you find?